ToxoGenomicsWorkshop/ToxoGenomicsWorkshop.github.io/index.md

 ### Preparing for the workshop

 The workshop will have two basic parts: 1) analysing RNAseq data in R/bioconductor; and 2) using the genome browser to view RNAseq data.
-We encourage all attendees to bring their laptops to allow participation in the hands-on exercises.  **There are three main things you will need to do to particpate in the hands-on aspects of the workshop**
+We encourage all attendees to bring their laptops to allow participation in the hands-on exercises.  **There are four main things you will need in order to particpate in the hands-on aspects of the workshop**

 ***1. Your laptop computer***<br/> - Everyone is encouraged to bring their own internet-enabled laptop equiped with either the recent Mac or Windows OS.